When I was pregnant with my first, I knew I wanted to breastfeed and hoped to do it for a year or so. Fairly simple.

 Eventually, I was able to speak with a kind soul who got me re-admitted in the hospital’s birth center wing, and I was allowed to have my newborn and husband with me.
 For days, we stared at the wall and wondered why I wasn’t getting better.
 Finally, an infectious diseases specialist was consulted–but his hardcore treatment plan was not breastfeeding-friendly.

-I remember giving Colton formula for the first time, sitting in my hospital bed.
+I remember giving my baby formula for the first time, sitting in my hospital bed.
 He sputtered and choked on it.
 He kept turning toward me to try to get to the breast, the only source of food he’d known in his short life.
 I cried and handed him over to my husband.

 Once I was better, my little guy happily took back to the breast.
 The way things were supposed to be for he and I.